claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Provide mechanisms by which only "accepted" people are able to send messages to an account.
 * Browser history or searching information/metadata should be deleted by default.
-* End-to-end encryption must be the default in order to prevent network monitoring.
+* End-to-end encryption must be the default for any messaging in order to prevent network monitoring.
-* Considering local attackers when designing sensitive applications.
+* Consider local attackers when designing sensitive applications.
-* Plausible deniability for sensitive applications.
+* Engineer plausible deniability for sensitive applications.
+* Build detection tools and improve logging and analytics for user agents and devices with IPV in mind.

+It is important to note that IPV should not be mistaken to be a privacy issue alone.
+Furthermore any tech-based solutions and interventions that only address privacy can be used by attackers, helping them to cloak their attacks from the victim and other means of detection.
+Power is imbalanced in IPV and technology entrenches power.{{Citron}}

+# Resources

+* Cornell Tech's Clinic to End Tech Abuse https://www.ceta.tech.cornell.edu/
+* List of domestic violence hotlines around the world https://en.wikipedia.org/wiki/List_of_domestic_violence_hotlines
+* Procedures and tools for clinical computer security https://www.usenix.org/conference/usenixsecurity19/presentation/havron

 # Security Considerations